JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 As you see here we used [`collect_results`](@ref) instead of the in-place version, since there already exists a `DataFrame` with all results processed (and thus everything would be skipped).

 ## Adapting to new data/parameters
 We once again continue from the above example.
-But we no we need to run some new simulations with some new parameters that _do not exist_ in the old simulations...
+But we now need to run some new simulations with some new parameters that _do not exist_ in the old simulations...
 Well, DrWatson says "no problem!" :)

 Let's save these new parameters in a different subfolder, to have a neatly organized project:
 ```@example customizing